By Nimesh PatelEngineering Leader & Career Coach

-I will be straight with you: preparing for a FAANG interview (or any top-tier tech company) takes real, sustained effort.
+I will be straight with you: preparing for an interview at a top tech or AI company takes real, sustained effort.
 There is no two-week crash course that reliably works.
 But with the right strategy and enough runway, the process is very learnable.

 Here is what actually works, based on what I have seen from candidates who got offers and what I have seen from candidates who didn't.